camunda-community-hub/camunda-7-to-8-migration-example/README.md

 ![Download converted models](migration-analyzer-2.png)

+### Code Conversion

-3. Running the [Code Convertion - OpenRewrite Recipes](https://github.com/camunda-community-hub/camunda-7-to-8-code-conversion/tree/main/recipes) to refactor your code base.
+Now run the [Code Convertion - OpenRewrite Recipes](https://github.com/camunda-community-hub/camunda-7-to-8-code-conversion/tree/main/recipes) to refactor your code base.
 There are not recipes for any situation, but for this case it can already refactor the Camunda client API usage (RuntimeService etc) and the JavaDelegates.
 Add the following plugin to your pom.xml:

 ```xml
 <project>